President- Heather Stephenson, CMHC, RPT

 Laura da Silva is a Clinical Mental Health Counselor and Registered Play Therapist - Supervisor.
 She earned a Bachelors in Psychology from Utah State University and a Masters in Mental Health Counseling from the University of Phoenix.
 She has been working as a therapist for over 10 years.
 She owns her own private practice in Riverton - Lighthouse Counseling Services.
 She has published 3 articles and 3 books.
 Her specialties include child therapy, EMDR, self-esteem, trauma and abuse, depression and anxiety.
 She is fluent in the Portuguese language.
 As well as spending time with her husband and 4 children, she enjoys going camping, snowboarding, and making craft projects in her spare time.

 Kayelyn Robinson is a Licensed Clinical Social Worker with 9 years of experience.
 She is trained in EMDR, Trauma-focused CBT, and is a Registered Play Therapist.
 She is specialized in children, play therapy, trauma and attachment.
 She enjoys working with children, teens, adults, and families on a variety of issues, including: play therapy, trauma, attachment and abuse, and addictions.
-She teaches the Child Parent Relationship Therapy (CPRT) class for her clinic.
+She teaches the Child Parent Relationship Therapy (CPRT) class for her clinic and developed a Parenting the Traumatized Child Group for caregivers in a surrogate parent role.
 She has been a back up trainer for Utah Foster Care for potential foster parents and also for ongoing training for currently licensed foster parents.
 Kayelyn loves camping, being with her family, traveling, reading and listening to music.
 She also enjoys refurbishing old furniture.